slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 ## Used sample data

-The data you will find in SAMPLE_DATA folder comes from<br>
+The data you will find in ./SAMPLE_DATA folder comes from<br>
 https://www.secrepo.com.

 ## Interesting data samples